General Distribution Requirement

 Topics courses, which by college convention carry the number ECON 194, ECON 294, ECON 394, or ECON 494, may be taught at all levels of difficulty.
 Those topics courses for which only ECON 119 is prerequisite are the equivalent of 200 level courses for purposes of fulfilling the major requirements.
 Those for which a 200 level course is prerequisite are the equivalent of 300 level courses.
 Those for which ECON 361, ECON 371, and/or ECON 381 are prerequisite are generally classified as the equivalent of 400 level courses.
 Information on these classifications is included in Topics course descriptions or may be obtained from the department chairperson.

-The minor in economics requires a minimum of six courses within the department and MATH 135 - Applied Multivariable Calculus I or MATH 137 - Applied Multivariable Calculus II.
+The minor in economics requires a minimum of six courses within the department and either MATH 135 - Applied Multivariable Calculus I or MATH 137 - Applied Multivariable Calculus II.
 The department recommends students take MATH 137 when possible.
-Neither MATH 135 nor MATH 137 may not be taken on an S/D/NC (“Pass/Fail”) basis.
+Neither MATH 135 nor MATH 137 may not be taken on an S/SD/NC ("Pass/Fail") basis.
 The following three courses within the department are required: ECON 119, ECON 361, ECON 371.
 The minimal number of three electives is subject to the following constraints: a) one must be in the 200s; b) neither of the other two may have a number below 300 and only one of them may have a number in the 600s.
 Two of the electives must be from Group A courses.